Amstel Gold Race (men's race): Nervous course

 The race is the Netherlands' largest professional race but is frequently criticized for the danger of its course.
-The route runs on narrow roads, through often densely-populated suburbs and villages.
+The route runs on narrow roads, through often densely populated suburbs and villages.
 Due to its high population density and the high cost of land, many Dutch houses do not have garages and cars are left parked in the street.
 Much of the course is urban, with many traffic-calming devices such as speed bumps, pinches, bollards, ramps, chicanes, refuge islands and roundabouts, prompting Scotland's Robert Millar to call it the Tour of the Roundabouts.
 Crashes are common in the race.

-Winners, men
+Winners

 Multiple winners

 Riders in italics are still active.

 Wins per country

 Women's race

 From 2001 to 2003, three editions of the Amstel Gold Race for elite women were held.
 In 2003, it was part of the UCI Women's Road World Cup.
 The race started in Maastricht 30 minutes after the men's.
 It was run over 114 km, taking in nine climbs and similarly finishing on top of the Cauberg.
 The race was discontinued after the third edition, because organization on the same day and on largely the same roads as the men's race was considered too difficult on the irregular circuits.

 After a 14-year hiatus, the women's race returned in 2017, organized on the same day as the men's race at approximately half the distance.
-Likewise, the race starts in Maastricht and finishes in Berg en Terblijt, Valkenburg.
+Likewise, the race starts in Maastricht and finishes in Vilt/ Berg en Terblijt, Valkenburg.
 It features 17 categorized climbs, including four ascents of the Cauberg.
 Olympic road race champion Anna van der Breggen won the race with an attack at 8 km from the finish.

 Cyclosportive

 Since 2001 there is a Cyclosportive Amstel Gold Race, organized annually on the day before the professional event.
 Cycling fanatics and recreational bike riders can ride trajectories of 60, 100, 125, 150, 200 or 240 km.
 Every distance finishes on the location of the professional race, immediately after the climb of the Cauberg.
-The number of participants is restricted to 12,000, in order to secure riders' safety.
+The number of participants is restricted to 15,000, in order to secure riders' safety.
 In 2009 the official website crashed, because of a run on the tickets.
 In 2010 all 12,000 tickets were sold in just 38 minutes.